GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

         - Stationary, but doesn't appear on the map.
 Appears right outside the Zone 10 Greater Harken.
         - 18,900 Gold Reward
         - 1200 Bounty Medals
+        - 20 Bounty Markers
         - Appears at Bounty Rank 12
-        - Requires A3 True Ending
+        - Requires A3 Mastermind Ending and reaching GWO 0 (killing is optional)

     === "Fight Details"
         - HP: 57k-60k